cloudymax/CloudyDevDotNet/README.md

 Quick and dirty - will port to python later.

-This project will manage the lifecycle of a static website hosted in an azure storacge bucket with the long-term goal of using minio and kubernetes to self-host.
+This project will manage the lifecycle of a static website hosted in an azure storage bucket with the long-term goal of using minio and kubernetes to self-host.

 ## 1. Creating the Azure Resources